aws/aws-cdk/packages/@aws-cdk/aws-codepipeline/README.md

 ```

 When a pipeline is used as an event target, the
-'codepipeline:StartPipelineExecution' permission is granted to the AWS
+"codepipeline:StartPipelineExecution" permission is granted to the AWS
 CloudWatch Events service.

 ### Event sources